 On average, LDNO discounts increase under DCP 266, though impacts vary in size and direction.

 Figure 3.2 summarises the impact of DCP 266 on all discounts produced by the PDCM (before model interactions) as a ‘box and whisker’ plot.
-Median discounts increase for almost every DNO, and mean discounts increase for every DNO.
-Mean increases are modest in some cases (e.g. LPN, 2.0 percentage points) and large in others (e.g. SWEST, 20.7 percentage points).
-There are a range of impacts across tariffs, with some individual discounts falling by up to 40 percentage points, and others increasing by up to 80 percentage points.
+Median and mean discounts increase for every DNO.
+Mean increases are modest in some cases (e.g. SSEH, 6.9 percentage points) and large in others (e.g. WMID, 15.4 percentage points).
+There are a range of impacts across tariffs, with some individual discounts falling by up to 54 percentage points, and others increasing by up to 81 percentage points.

 Figure 3.2: Impact of DCP 266 on LDNO discounts (percentage point change)